-- Leave the room, close the door and raise the alarm by activating the nearest "break-glass" fire alarm call point and informing the security wardens (Ext 2222 or 3333). - If it is safe to do so, use an appropriate fire extinguisher to attack the fire.
-Do not use water where electrical equipment or flammable liquids are involved. - In the case of laboratory fires, if it is safe to do so, switch off all electrical and fuel supplies to the equipment involved or, if necessary, to the entire laboratory. - Do not store combustible materials on or near electric heaters.

-- Do not accumulate waste material.

-- · Keep litter bins covered.

-- Keep fire exits clear of obstructions
+- Leave the room, close the door and if alarm is not already sounding, raise the alarm by activating the nearest "break-glass" fire alarm call point and informing the security wardens (Ext 2222 or 3333). - If it is safe to do so, use an appropriate fire extinguisher to attack the fire.
+Do not use water where electrical equipment or flammable liquids are involved.
+Do not fight the fire if not safe to do so. - In the case of laboratory fires, if it is safe to do so, switch off all electrical and fuel supplies to the equipment involved or, if necessary, to the entire laboratory.
+This includes isolation of gas cylinders. - Do not store combustible materials on or near electric heaters.
+All combustibles must be stored in designated storage areas e.g. solvent cabinets, fuel bunkers. - Do not accumulate waste material. - Keep litter bins covered. - Keep fire exits clear of obstructions